Rae1821/style-sync/README.md

 - Calculate body shape
 - Find fashion style
-- Find best products for your shape and style on Amazon
+- Find best products for your shape and style
-- Add your favorites to a 'favorite products' list on your dashboard
+- Save your favorites to a 'favorite products' list on your dashboard
-- Upload your own photos and pair them with your favorites on a 'moodboard'
+- Upload a photo of an item of clothing and get outfit recommendations according to list of occasions
+- Save favorite outfits to a 'favorite outfits' list on your dashboard

 ## Future Capabilities

-- Upload a photo and have Gemini analyze and give user advice on what items might work best with that item
 - Ability for Gemini to search for these items for the user across multiple websites
 - A chatbot to get additional style advice
 - Maybe a potential list of stores that align with certain fashion styles

+## TO DOs

+- Refactor components and streamline logic